 5 The Energy Corporations (Transitional and Consequential Provisions) Act 1994 s.
 84 reads as follows:

-“

 84. Transitional provision

 Every instrument under a provision of the principal Act in force immediately before the commencement of this Part is to continue to have effect after that commencement according to its terms and conditions, as if it had been made under that provision as amended by this Part.